 Brady Dougan was known to be an American banker who graduated with a B.A. in Economics and an MBA in finance at the University of Chicago.
 Before becoming the CEO of Credit Suisse Financial Products, he started his career at the Bankers Trust and continued his humble path, which eventually led him to the CEO position.

 Not only is he known as a successful businessman, but he was also a philanthropist.
 He had donated $25,000 to Vanderbilt University.
 According to the New York Times, Dougan was recognized for his work ethic and was even referred to as “legendary.”
 He was also the youngest CEO on Wall Street when he led the Credit Suisse Investment Bank in 2004.
-Because of his achievements, the University of Chicago named one of their North Campus Residential Commons after him.
+Because of his achievements, the University of Chicago named one of its North Campus Residential Commons after him.

 Known for being the co-founder of AQR Capital Management and a successful American billionaire hedge fund manager, Cliff Asness hired his fellow University of Chicago alumni Robert Krail and John Liew.
 Together, they developed a computer model capable of reading up-to-the-minute data to identify the cheapest value stocks.
 This strategy was found effective in commodities, currencies, and everything in the economy.